Agriculture

 The advantages of furrow irrigation include water conservation and improved crop yield.
 The key benefits of the ridge and furrow method include:

-Disadvantages of the Ridge and Furrow Method
+What are the Disadvantages of the Ridge and Furrow Method?

 The ridge and furrow method also has certain disadvantages, including:

-Due to these challenges, farmers are shifting towards modern and more efficient methods of irrigation like sprinkler irrigation and drip irrigation.
+Due to these challenges, farmers are shifting towards modern and more efficient methods of irrigation, like sprinkler irrigation and drip irrigation.
 You can increase crop yield by using the furrow method of irrigation correctly.
 Before implementing this technique, ensure its suitability for your field and crop.

 Also, you need to consider furrow maintenance.
 Ridges have to be properly maintained so that they do not match the furrow level.
 Also, ensure that the water flow is proper through furrows.
 Weeds have to be kept under control for best results.